championswimmer/kernel-tools/README.md

 The packed ramdisk can be found as 'ramdisk.cpio.gz' inside output folder

 <sup>Note: The ramdisk folder should contain ramdisk contents directly inside it (i.e. the root of ramdisk-folder should contain init)</sup>

+ALTERNATE METHOD
+If you face any problem on MacOSX or cygwin (ramdisk not properly getting packed), then use the alternative script (argument is supported here too)

+	./edit-ramdisk/pack-alt
+<sup>the alternate method requires gcc to compile the mkbootfs binary </sup>

 ***********************
 ______________________